jamesesguerra/diy-cloud-book/src/chapter-2/my-journey.md

 From there, I began piecing together a simple architecture, one where my projects could safely connect to the different services on my mini PC without me constantly worrying about breaking something.

-And that’s how this book came to be: the result of documenting that journey, so other budget-conscious developers like me can build their own little cloud at home.
+And that’s how this book came to be: the result of documenting that journey, so other budget-conscious developers like me can build their own little cloud at home that can host their projects.